zencart/documentation/content/user/first_steps/basic_terms.md

 in your cart.

+You will see lots of different variables used in place of `YOURTEMPLATE` - we have just chosen this for consistency.
+Some people will instead call this `YOUR_TEMPLATE`, or `custom` or `YOUR_CUSTOM_TEMPLATE` - but it's all the same thing, just the name of your template.

 ### YOURLANGUAGE
 If an article has multilanguage dimensions, the variable `YOURLANGUAGE` will be used to refer to language specific folders.